• Share this on:

 Convention on Biological Diversity (CBD) / Access and Benefit-Sharing (ABS)

 To export avocado oil to Europe, you must comply with requirements on using plant resources agreed under international treaties and protocols, including the Convention on Biological Diversity (CBD).
 This is because the CBD is a part of EU law.
 Furthermore, it is likely that your own country is also a signatory to the CBD.
-In that case, you have legal obligation to comply with the CBD under the national law of your country.
+In that case, you have a legal obligation to comply with the CBD under the national law of your country.

 The Nagoya Protocol on Access and Benefit-Sharing (ABS) provides guidelines on accessing and utilising genetic resources and traditional knowledge as well as the fair and equitable sharing of benefits.
 As with the CBD, European companies must comply with the ABS legislation, which is also likely to be a part of the national law of your country.
 As an exporter of avocado oil to the cosmetics sector, you should make sure you comply with the ABS legislation.